AndrejaCH/election-analysis/README.md

 All values *votes* are compared against each other by declaring a new variable `wining_count`.
 When the condition is `True`, meaning the highest value is found, the value is passed to new variables `winning_count` `winning_candidate` ` winning_percentage`.

 ## Summary

-Writing scripts in Python has many advantages.
-We can automate processes, execute code fast, and reuse the code for similar reports.
-This code quickly returns numerous data for U.S. Congressional Precinct in Colorado and can be used not only for this particular election analysis but also for other elections.
+Writing scripts in Python has many advantages, automating processes, fast execution of the code fast, and reusing the code for similar projects.
+This code quickly returns numerous data for U.S. Congressional Precinct in Colorado and can be easily used but for other elections as well.

-- By importing other dependencies such as `import json` code can read other datasets.
-- In case the csv file has a different order of columns, we can easily adjust those in order to Python script execute the code correctly.
-- In case that elections are time-sensitive and we would like a report that tells how candidates are standing in the middle of the election, we could import additional dependency `datetime` to see results at the time when report is done.
+This code will automatically:
+- find candidates names,
+- find counties,
+- count votes for each candidate and calculate vote %
+- count turnout per county and calculate their %
+- declare a candidate winner base on the highest vote count and %
+- declare a county with the highest turnout.

+Using this code can be used on similar projects such as other congressional districts election, senatorial districts, local election, and more.

+- This code reads csv files but can be easily converted to read other files such as *json*, by importing other dependencies for example `import json`.
+- This code reads candidate name on 2nd index and county on 1st index, but in case of a different structure of the data set this can be easily converted.
+- By importing dependency `datetime` we could perform real-time results for election in progress. `datetime` dependency will capture exact time when the analysis is executed.
-- Since Python script finds unique names of candidates and counties we could use the same report with a completely new dataset (candidates names and counties).
-The only thing we need to ensure that columns match the existing data set.
-- We can use this code on much larger dataset with more candidates and counties.
+- Since Python script finds unique names of candidates and counties we cab reuse this code on a much larger dataset with more candidates and counties or other areas.
-- Accessing the data set has to be adjusted and redirected to the right folder
-- Writing a report has to be adjusted and redirected to the right directory
-- Finding a winning candidate is automatic, so can be used in a much larger dataset.
+- This code accesses the dataset in a specific directory and writes a report to a specific file, but this can be easily fixed by renaming a directory and file in the code itself.